epartakki/epartakki/README.md

 🔭 I’m currently working on Visual Analytics (VAST Challenges) and Computer Graphics (OpenGL)

-🖥 Currently learning about RDS databases in `AWS`
+🖥 Currently learning about RDS databases in `AWS`, MySQL and Tableau

 ⌨️️ Working on personal projects